emmercm/www/src/blog/starting-a-metalsmith-project.md

 node index
 ```

-Which will give us a `build/index.html` very similar to before:
+Which will give us a `build/index.html` very similar to before (heading IDs can be turned off with a `metalsmith-markdown` option later):

 ```html
 <html lang="en">